 Annual cash performance bonus opportunities ("Performance Bonus") are awarded to incentivize the NEOs to achieve annual financial and operating performance milestones, as determined by the Committee at the beginning of each year.
 For 2023, each NEO was eligible to receive a Performance Bonus tied to revenue (50%) and EBITDA (50%) targets previously approved by the Committee, with a target opportunity equal to 100% of the NEO's base salary, and with an over-performance maximum payout amount of 200% of base salary.
-The Committee determined that the financial performance metrics were achieved at or around target performance.
-In light of the Company's financial position and market conditions, the Committee exercised negative discretion to adjust the Performance Bonus payout amount and Performance Bonuses for each NEO were paid out at 47% of target.
+Performance Bonuses for each NEO were earned at [x]% of target.